Modi suffers biggest state election loss, boosting opposition

 "There is a feeling among people that the promises made by the prime minister ... have not been fulfilled."

 In Chhattisgarh, Congress was ahead in 68 of the 90 seats at stake, with the BJP on 16, according to data from the Election Commission.
-In Rajasthan, the Congress was leading in 99 of the 199 seats contested, against 73 for the ruling BJP, which conceded defeat in the state late on Tuesday.
+In Rajasthan, the Congress was leading in 99 of the 199 seats contested, against 73 for the ruling BJP.

 CONGRESS CONFIDENT